ghodss/kubernetes.github.io/docs/admin/namespaces/index.md

   name: <insert-namespace-name-here>
 ```

-Note that the name of your namespace must be a DNS compatible label.

-More information on the `finalizers` field can be found in the namespace [design doc](https://github.com/kubernetes/kubernetes/blob/{{page.githubbranch}}/docs/design/namespaces.md#finalizers).

 Then run:

 ```shell
 $ kubectl create -f ./my-namespace.yaml
 ```

+Note that the name of your namespace must be a DNS compatible label.

+There's an optional field `finalizers`, which allows observables to purge resources whenever the namespace is deleted.
+Keep in mind that if you specify a nonexistent finalizer, the namespace will be created but will get stuck in the `Terminating` state if the user tries to delete it.

+More information on `finalizers` can be found in the namespace [design doc](https://github.com/kubernetes/kubernetes/blob/{{page.githubbranch}}/docs/design/namespaces.md#finalizers).

 ### Working in namespaces

 See [Setting the namespace for a request](/docs/user-guide/namespaces/#setting-the-namespace-for-a-request)
 and [Setting the namespace preference](/docs/user-guide/namespaces/#setting-the-namespace-preference).

-### Deleting a namespace
+## Deleting a namespace

 You can delete a namespace with